doppar/docs/3.x/directory-structure.md

 This is the core HTTP Kernel that registers global and route-specific middleware and handles the incoming HTTP request lifecycle.

 ### `app/Models/`
-This directory contains your application's Eloquent-style models or custom ORM classes.
+This directory contains your application's Entity models or custom ORM classes.
 These models represent your data schema and encapsulate logic for interacting with your database.

 ### `app/Providers/`
 Application service providers live in this directory.
 They are responsible for bootstrapping various components of your application like binding services into the container, event listeners, etc